ziqq/vscode_codepen_theme/README.md

 ## Description

-Custom theme for Visual Studio Code.
-Compatible with .HTML, .CSS, .JS, .TS, .JSX, .DART and more.
+A custom theme for Visual Studio Code inspired by the codepen.io online editor theme.
+Compatible with .HTML, .CSS, .JS, .TS, .JSX, .DART and other formats.
+Made with ❤️ by ziqq.

 ## Installing